Dewberry/html-maps/README.md

 # HTML-Maps
 ---
 ## Description
 HTML maps is a tool that simplifies the development of lightweight and interactive maps utilizing the python visualization library [folium](https://github.com/python-visualization/folium).
-Utilizing ([jupyter notebooks](https://jupyter.org/)) to process and generate these interactive maps with geo-spatial data such as:
+To generate these interactive maps we are using the Python IDE [jupyter notebooks](https://jupyter.org/) to process geo-spatial data such as:
 1. USGS gauges
 2. Hydrologic Model data
 3. Meteorological data